Thomas J. Watson Fellowship Program

-- Finalists will be invited to interview with the committee on fellowships.
+- Finalists will be invited to interview with the Watson Fellowship Committee.

 Important Hints and Warning

 You must think about traveling beyond places where you have lived, studied, or traveled before for any significant period of time.
 Your proposed project must not represent a return to the junior year abroad experience and/or other location where you have spent time.
 You cannot travel to any countries that are currently on a US State Department Level 3 or 4 (or areas within countries listed as "Do Not Travel" and "Reconsider Travel"), on Treasury Embargo, or designated CDC Level 3.

 From the Watson selection committee: